particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M.2 breakout battery 2024-07-29

+The [M.2 breakout datasheet](/reference/datasheets/m-series/m2-breakout-datasheet/) now includes information about the battery as does the [battery guide](/hardware/power/batteries/).

 ### Logout fix 2024-07-26

 Fixed a bug where the Logout menu item did nothing when attempted on a page with no active content